Irish Family Planning Association: Early history

-The availability of contraception in the Republic of Ireland was illegal in the Irish Free State (later the Republic of Ireland) from 1935 until 1980, when it was legalised with strong restrictions, later loosened.
+The availability of contraception was illegal in the Irish Free State (later Ireland) from 1935 until 1980, when it was legalised with strong restrictions, later loosened.

 Ireland's first family planning clinic, the Fertility Guidance Company Ltd (later to change its name to the IFPA), was established by seven volunteers in Merrion Square, Dublin, in 1969.
-Among the founder-members were Dr. Michael Solomons, a gynaecologist, Dr. Dermot Hourihane, a pathologist, Dr. James Loughran, Dr. Joan Wilson and Dr. Robert Towers (editor of the Irish Medical Times).
+Among the founder-members were Michael Solomons, a gynaecologist, Dermot Hourihane, a pathologist, James Loughran, Joan Wilson, and Robert Towers (editor of the Irish Medical Times).
 The organisation sidestepped the law by providing contraception for free and clients then making a "donation".
 In September 1970 doctors at the clinic begin fitting IUDs for the first time in the Irish Republic.

 By the end of 1970 the association was holding six clinics a week.
 They had acquired eleven doctors including another gynaecologist, Rosemary Jordan, sixteen lay workers, an extra nurse, a financial administrator, a waiting list of three to four weeks, and had seen 1180 new patients.
 There was difficulty in obtaining contraceptives; Joyce Neill, Chairwoman of the Northern Ireland Family Planning Association, helped by arranging that doctors who lived near the border would drive across into Donegal and post contraceptives to Dublin.

 In 1970 Dr. Michael Solomons was invited by two professors at Trinity College to lecture on family planning to medical students as part of their pharmacology courses.
 It was the first time that an Irish medical school had included the subject as a part of the curriculum.